bargadeori/bargadeori/README.md

 Also, pursuing PhD student at the National Institute of Technology silchar.
 My area of reasearch is Video Summarization, Video Captioning and Video Storytelling.

-Looking for collborations for research work and projects for the ease the mankind.
+Looking for collborations for research work and projects for the ease of the mankind and making a better world for living.

+Thanks for your kind visit to my page.
 Have a nice day ahead.
-Thanks for your kind visit to my profile.
+Wish you Good Luck.